titon/framework/docs/en/packages/intl/translating.md

 # Translating #

-The `Titon\Intl\Translator` is the sole class required for translation and message lookups -- it's the only class that should be interacted with directly.
+The `Titon\Intl\Translator` is the sole class that handles translation and message lookups -- it's the only class that should be interacted with directly.
 To begin, instantiate a new `Translator` instance while passing a `Titon\Intl\MessageLoader` as the only argument.
-The `MessageLoader` requires a list of `Titon\Io\Reader` instances, which dictate the types of files that messages will reside in.
+The `MessageLoader` requires a list of `Titon\Io\Reader` instances, which dictate the types of files that messages will be written in.
 The internal messages provided by Titon are written in Hack and will require a `Titon\Io\Reader\HackReader`.

 ```hack
 use Titon\Intl\MessageLoader;